-Additional Water Resource Protection BMPs for Cattle Operations 3.8.7.
-Incorporate cross-fencing to subdivide larger pastures and implement rotational grazing, where applicable.
+Additional Water Resource Protection BMPs for Equine Operations 3.8.4.
+Incorporate cross-fencing to subdivide larger pastures and implement rotational grazing, where appropriate.
 If installing fences in wetlands, follow the criteria in BMP 3.3.3.
-3.8.8.
-Avoid overgrazing by considering the grazing height information in Table 1 to ensure that pastures are not denuded and have adequate residue for regrowth.
+3.8.5.
+Avoid overgrazing by considering the grazing height information in Table 2 to ensure that pastures are not denuded and have adequate residue for regrowth.
+3.8.6.
+Utilize grazing schedules using NRCS Conservation Practice Standard (CPS) Prescribed Grazing (Code 528) for guidance.

-Guidance: Well managed pastures and rangeland with appropriate stocking rates typically present little to no water quality problems from cattle excrement because most of the available P is recycled during decomposition.
-Well established and managed pastures effectively reduce soil erosion, absorb nutrients, reduce weedy species, and provide essential nutrition for livestock.
+Guidance: Well-managed pastures and rangeland with appropriate stocking rates typically present little to no water quality problems from equine excrement because most of the available P is recycled during decomposition.
+Well-established and managed pastures effectively reduce soil erosion, absorb nutrients, reduce weedy species, and provide essential nutrition for livestock.
 Improper grazing management, however, can lead to nutrient leaching or runoff from pastures.
 Intensive practices (e.g., reseeding and weed control) may be necessary for extremely degraded pastures, and periodic ground-shaping may be necessary to encourage dispersed flow and prevent erosion.